ynwg2015/learngit/readme.txt

 add merge.
-git is free software.
-go on to wrtie more sthing.
+git is a asasdsadasdasfree software. go on to wrtie more sthing.

-打发打发第三方a